-RATIONALE: The purpose of this course is to introduce black and white photography.
-Students will learn to use the photographic process in the dark room and of digital technology to create original works of art that reflect knowledge of the principles of design and the elements of art.
+COURSE OBJECTIVES: The purpose of this course is to introduce the art of photography.
+Students will learn to use the photographic process of digital technology to create original works of art that reflect knowledge of the principles of design and the elements of art.
 Upon Completion of this course, students will:

 Exhibit good composition when taking photographs.
 Utilize the basics of composition, elements of art, design principles, and use of light and exposure in order to improve their photographic techniques.